High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse

-where in the $\ks$-representation, the density matrix $\rho_0$ is diagonal with elements $f_{n\ks} \in \{0,1\}$ - the occupation numbers of unperturbed Bloch states, the transition frequencies are $\omega_{nn'\ks}=\varepsilon_{n\ks}-\varepsilon_{n'\ks}$ and $(h_{\alpha})_{nn'\ks}$ is the matrix representation of the field-free velocity operator.
-In practical calculations a finite-dimensional subspace of Bloch states is used, which in turn automatically violates important sum rules, such as the oscillator strength sum rule \cite{Sipe1993,Aversa1995,Apostolova2020}.
-The frequency-independent coefficients $h_{\alpha \beta}=\partial_{\beta} h_{\alpha}$ compensate for the effect of diminished oscillator strength, and ascertain that in the limit $\omega \rightarrow 0$, the optical conductivity of the band insulator is regular and vanishes as it physically should.
+where in the $\ks$-representation, the ground-state density matrix $\rho_0$ is diagonal with elements $f_{n\ks} \in \{0,1\}$ - the occupation numbers of unperturbed Bloch states, the transition frequencies are $\omega_{nn'\ks}=\varepsilon_{n\ks}-\varepsilon_{n'\ks}$ and $(h_{\alpha})_{nn'\ks}$ is the matrix representation of the field-free velocity operator.
+For infinite-dimensional Hilbert space of Bloch states, the frequency-independent coefficient $h_{\alpha \beta}=\partial_{\beta} h_{\alpha} = \delta_{\alpha \beta}$ is constant, independent of $\ks$.
+However in practical calculations, when a finite-dimensional subspace of Bloch states is used, the coefficient $h_{\alpha \beta}(\ks)$ acquires a non-trivial dependence on the quasi-momentum $\ks$.
+It compensates for the diminished oscillator strength and ascertains that in the limit $\omega \rightarrow 0$, the optical conductivity of the band insulator is regular and vanishes as it physically should.
 In the static limit, Eq.(\ref{sigma}) reduces to

-here $[1/m^{\ast}_{n \ks}]_{\alpha \beta}$ is the inverse effective mass tensor of band $n$ with crystal momentum $\ks$, and thus the apparent zero-frequency divergence in Eq.(\ref{sigma}) is removed on account of the effective mass sum rule.
+where $[1/m^{\ast}_{n \ks}]_{\alpha \beta}$ is the inverse effective mass tensor of band $n$ with crystal momentum $\ks$, and thus the apparent zero-frequency divergence in Eq.(\ref{sigma}) is removed on account of the effective mass sum rule \cite{Apostolova2020,Sipe1993,Aversa1995}.
 The frequency-dependent dielectric tensor is related to the optical conductivity by

-For ZnO, $\eps_{\alpha \beta}$ is diagonal and has only two independent components $\eps_{xx}$ and $\eps_{zz}$ (here the $z$-axis points along the optical axis of the crystal).
-The dispersion of the dielectric function for energies below the band gap energy are shown in Fig.\ref{fig:fig2}(a-b).
-In Fig.\ref{fig:fig2}(a), the optical conductivity was calculated by sampling the full Brillouin zone with homogeneous $20 \times 20 \times 20$ Monkhorst-Pack mesh, and by including transitions from valence bands into and out of the two lowest conduction bands of ZnO.
-The small difference between the two screening parameters $\eps_{xx}$ and $\eps_{zz}$ is associated to the optical birefringence of ZnO.
-After including virtual transitions into and out of the lowest eight conduction bands of ZnO, the static dielectric constant ($\omega \rightarrow 0$) reproduces quantitatively the experimental result quoted in \cite{Phillips1968}.
+For ZnO, $\eps={{\rm diag}}(\eps_{xx},\eps_{xx},\eps_{zz})$ is diagonal and has only two independent components (the $z$-axis points along the optical axis of the crystal).
+The dispersion of the dielectric function for energies below the band gap energy is shown in Fig.\ref{fig:fig2}(a-b).
+In Fig.\ref{fig:fig2}(a), the optical conductivity was calculated by sampling the full Brillouin zone with homogeneous $20 \times 20 \times 20$ Monkhorst-Pack mesh, and by including virtual transitions from the valence bands into and out of the two lowest conduction bands.
+The small difference between the two screening parameters $\eps_{xx}$ and $\eps_{zz}$ is related to the optical birefringence of ZnO.
+By including virtual transitions into and out of the lowest eight conduction bands, the static dielectric constant ($\omega \rightarrow 0$) reproduces quantitatively the experimental result quoted in \cite{Phillips1968}.